macchina/showcase/README.md

 ![Collage of car and Macchina pictures](assets/img/About2.png)
 ## Contributing

 This website exists to help connect users to projects, ideas, and other resources.
-If you know something that should be listed here.
-Please let us know on GitHub either by opening an [Issue](https://github.com/macchina/showcase/issues) or submitting a [Pull Request](https://github.com/macchina/showcase/pulls).
+If you know something that should be listed here, please let us know on GitHub by opening an [Issue](https://github.com/macchina/showcase/issues) or submitting a [Pull Request](https://github.com/macchina/showcase/pulls).